xmon-org/ai-content-bundle/docs/guides/style-providers.md

 # Style Providers

-This guide explains how to customize the global/default AI image style using Style Providers.
+This guide explains how to customize the global/default AI image style and model using Style Providers.

 ## Overview

-Style Providers allow you to dynamically provide the default style for AI image generation.
-Instead of hardcoding styles in YAML configuration, you can:
+Style Providers allow you to dynamically provide the default style **and image model** for AI image generation.
+Instead of hardcoding in YAML configuration, you can:

 - Store style configuration in a database entity
 - Allow admin users to configure styles via Sonata Admin